er-ashishraj/piggyurl/docs/solution/solution_approach.md

    * Shorten URL will change based on above selection.
    * Cards will have default expiration date (if not given as an input) which is configurable.

+## Hexagonal Architecture:
+ - This is the main architecture use for the development which implements the process of PORTS and ADAPTERS with Domain Driven Development(DDD).
+It helps us to maintain the system easily as it promotes loose coupling.
+    This architecture also helps us to easily adapt any new changes in future without affecting current process.